plasmatic1/competitive-programming-tools/README.md

 1. Install `node.js`
 2. Install the `vsce` package (`npm install -g vsce`)
-3. Clone this repository and open a command promopt in the home folder of the repository
+3. Clone this repository and open a command prompt in the home folder of the repository
 4. Run the command `vsce package` to pack the extension.
 Note that the modules being depended on may need to be installed first.
 If that is the case, simply run the command `npm install`
 5. Run the command `code --install-extension <path to .vsix file generated>`

+Alternatively you can just run the provided install script after following the first three steps.

 ## Todo List

 * Judge output also to compare
 * Allow templates to "include" other templates via a `//include` comment
-* Better UI
-* Interactive stuff
+* Interactive stuff - gcj :)
-* Performance
-    * Cache the vue.js library to allow for offline use
-    * Somehow make g++ somehow run in the background so that loading becomes like instant
 * Add more language support (shrug)
+    * Extra executor for plain C (but I don't think it's necessary)
+    * Java executor (:notlikeblob:)
+    * Nodejs related thing
+* Possibly better debugging tools
+    * Stuff related to gdb maybe
-* Become less awkward
+* Become less awkward - workin on it